tripeersyou/francisoliverdev/_posts/2020-01-15-making-earthquake-ph.md

 cover_image: '/assets/img/blog/making-earthquake-ph/cover_image.png'
 ---

 The recent disaster in Batangas becuase of the Taal Volcano caused a spew of scientific terms and overflow of science communication to the public.
-It got me thinking on how do we inform the general public regarding these terms and especially during these times where many volcanic earthquakes occur.
+It got me thinking on how we inform the general public regarding these terms and especially during these times where many volcanic earthquakes occur.

 <blockquote class="twitter-tweet tw-align-center">
     <p lang="en" dir="ltr">Looks like <a href="https://twitter.com/phivolcs_dost?ref_src=twsrc%5Etfw">@phivolcs_dost</a>